labeling - pigeon-holing a person or group into a simple category and assigning names and/or beliefs to that category. (4 uses)

 baseless claim - a bold statement that is presented as accepted or established fact, with no discernable evidence to support the claim.
 (1 use)

-honor by association - defending or championing cultural sacred cows, which transfers the respect, authority, sanction, and prestige associated with those symbols to the defender.
+honor by association - defending or championing cultural sacred cows to transfer the respect, authority, and prestige associated with those symbols onto oneself.
 (1 use)